 Translator Teams and Single Language Vendor LSPs

-A translator team or single language vendor needs one Slate™ Desktop to create custom translation models for a language pair.
+A translator team or single language vendor needs one Slate™ Desktop to create custom translation engines for a language pair.
 Each translator needs Slate™ Connect and a computer-assisted translation tool to run the models.
 Uploading and sharing a copy of the model packages with DropBox or other file sharing service makes the large files available to all translators.

 Multiple Language Vendor Agencies and LSPs

-A multiple language team or LSPs needs one Slate™ Desktop Pro to create custom translation models for many language pairs.
+A multiple language team or LSPs needs one Slate™ Desktop Pro to create custom translation engines for many language pairs.
 Each translator needs Slate™ Connect and a computer-assisted translation tool to run the models.
 Uploading and sharing a copy of the model packages with DropBox or other file sharing service makes the large files available to all translators.

 These features and functions come with Slate™ Connect.